Breast Implants Vs Fat Transfer: Which Do I Get?

 Anchor Lift

-This is a far more extensive lift than the other versions of breast lifts.
+This is a far more extensive lift than other breast lift procedures.
 Anchor lifts are typically only performed on breasts with excessive sagging.
-The incisions used here are for intensive, going vertically down from the areola to the under-breast area, then curving along the under-breast area to allow maximum lifting results, or for reshaping to take place.
+The incisions used here are for intensive procedures, extending vertically from the areola to the under-breast area, then curving along the under-breast area to allow maximum lifting results or enable reshaping.

 Can I Combine a Breast Lift with Implants or Transfers?

-One common misconception patients sometimes have is that they must choose between a breast lift vs implants vs fat graft, but this is not the case.
+One common misconception patients sometimes have is that they must choose between a breast lift, implants, or fat graft, but this is not the case.
 Yes!
 Breast fat transfers can be used to help fill out the restored breast and increase the feel and appearance after a breast lift.

 Likewise, many implant breast augmentations utilize breast lifts for optimal results.
-For example, donut lifts are excellent in helping achieve symmetry between the nipples and help to reduce the size of the areolas.
+For example, donut lifts are excellent for achieving symmetry between the nipples and reducing areola size.

 When combining fat transfer and breast implants, the process usually looks something like this:

 First, the initial breast lift is performed, raising the breasts into their desired position.
 Next, the excess skin and tissue are removed.
 Finally, the desired implants are inserted into position.
-If fat transfer and breast implants are put into the same procedure, this is when the grafting is performed.
+If fat transfer and breast implants are combined in the same procedure, the grafting is performed at that time.

 Book With Us Today

-If you have concerns about your breasts and are ready to make a change, or if you have more questions about fat grafting vs implants, give our plastic surgery clinic in Toronto a call today.
+If you have concerns about your breasts and are ready to make a change, or if you have more questions about fat grafting vs. implants, give Toronto Plastic Surgeons Wellness Centre a call today.
 You can call us at 647-723-3739 or book a consultation with us online.

-During your consultation with a member of our team, we will help you decide between fat transfer vs implants or if a combination of both will help best suit your needs.
+During your consultation with a member of our team, we will help you decide between fat transfer vs implants, or if a combination of both will best suit your needs.

 Posted by: